-Go on Instagram and take a picture of yourself.
-But before you do, choose a graphics-based filter.
-Did you see the application scan your face first?
+Visit your Instagram app and take a picture of yourself.
+But before you do, choose a filter with graphics.
+Did you see the application briefly pause?
 Did you notice how accurately it placed the piece of digital art right after?

 What you just experienced is a typical example of augmented reality (AR) technology at work.
 It’s in our phones, our tablets, and nearly any type of handheld device.
 It is so intuitive you probably don’t even remember when you started using it!
 But if you clicked on this article, you’re probably now wondering how AR technology works.